nasa/cumulus/docs/features/record_archival.md

 daily_archive_records_schedule_expression = "cron(0 * * ? *)"
 ```

-this configuration would set it to run every hour instead
+This configuration would set it to run every hour instead

 #### archive_update_limit